top of page

-1. Who is Hadley Wood Security Limited (HWS)?
+1. Who is Hadley Wood Security Limited by Guarantee (HWS)?

-2. What is the relationship between My Local Bobby Ltd (MLB) and HWS?
+2. What is the relationship between 1st Class Protection (1CP) and HWS?

-MLB is the company appointed by HWS to provide the security patrols.
-MLB is fully licensed, is run by two ex-police Borough Commanders and currently has a three-year operating agreement with detailed performance clauses which are reviewed quarterly by the Directors.
+1CP is the company appointed by HWS to provide the security patrols.
+1CP is fully licensed and currently has a three year operating agreement (with a three year extension) with HWS.
+Detailed performance clauses are reviewed quarterly by the Directors.

-3. Do we have to pay for MLB and HWS separately?
+3. Do we have to pay for 1CP and HWS separately?

-No, you will only pay HWS, who collect all the member subscriptions (preferably by Direct Debit to save on admin costs) and then HWS pay MLB directly.
+No, you will only pay HWS, who collect all the member subscriptions (preferably by Direct Debit to save on admin costs) and then HWS pay 1CP directly.

 4. What services do I receive as a member?

-These are all detailed on the HWS website www.hadleywoodsecurity.com but in summary your property will be patrolled at least hourly with an emergency response to alarm activations (target time of under two minutes if we are listed as your first phone number to call with your alarm monitoring company).
-The security officers (Bobbies) are First Responders so are trained in restraint as well as basic first aid and firefighting; a defibrillator is also carried in the vehicle.
-Meet & Greet services and holiday cover are also included.
+These are all detailed on the HWS website www.hadleywoodsecurity.com but, in brief summary, your property will be patrolled regularly with an emergency response to alarm activations (target time of under two minutes if we are listed as your first phone number to call with your alarm monitoring company).
+The security officers are First Responders so are trained in restraint as well as basic first aid (all guards are Frec 3 trained and two guards are Frec 4 trained) and fire fighting; a defibrillator is also carried in the vehicles, with both adult and child pads.
+You will receive a membership plaque fitted to the front of your property and Meet & Greet services and holiday cover are also included.

 5. If a crime takes place at my property, how will the security patrol respond?

-The security patrol officer will respond immediately and, if need be, will also alert additional MLB officers and the Police.
+The security patrol officer will respond immediately and will also alert additional HWS officers and if appropriate, the Police.
 The security patrol officer will act in the same way as a Police officer would by protecting both you and your property and, if necessary, make an arrest.
 The officers are trained in restraint and will take whatever action is necessary to ensure your protection.
-They also wear bodycam’s so that all activity is recorded.
+They also wear body cameras so that all activity is recorded.

 6. What is your key holding service?
 If we sign up to this service, can you enter our property and reset our alarm if we are away?

-MLB provides a separate keyholding service exclusively for HWS members at a discounted rate of £25 per month plus VAT.
-This will allow officers to enter your property and carry out a full internal check prior to re-setting the alarm, if possible.
-Please contact MLB directly for this service.
+1CP provides a separate keyholding service exclusively for HWS members at a discounted rate of £30 per month inc VAT.
+This will allow officers to enter your property and carry out a full internal check prior to re- setting the alarm, if possible.
+1CP also offers a holiday keyholding service.
+Please refer to the specific tab for offers and details.

 7. Why do I need to join HWS if I already have an alarm and/or security gates?

-8. How do we link our existing alarm to MLB as well as to our alarm security company and why should MLB be listed as first person for the alarm call centre to ring?
+8. How do we link our existing alarm to HWS as well as to our alarm security company and why should HWS be listed as first person for the alarm call centre to ring?

 9. What evidence is there that the existing patrols are effective?
 Have crime rates dropped?

 The patrols were originally set-up to target the aggravated burglary that was prevalent at the time.
 Thankfully this has been extremely successful, and the focus is now on the prevention of burglary and auto-theft.
-Members display a large security plaque outside their property indicating their membership of the scheme; this is a very effective deterrent.
-Almost all criminal activity is targeted on non-member properties with just a handful of incidents occurring in member properties in the past 15 years.
+Members display a large security plaque outside their property indicating their membership of the scheme; this is a very effective deterrent backed up by Met Police crime statistics showing members are less targeted than non-members.
+Almost all criminal activity is targeted on non-member properties with just a small number of incidents occurring in member properties in the past 21 years.
+Since 2018, official Met Police figures show a reduction in burglaries in Hadley Wood by 67%.

 10. Do non-members benefit from the patrols?